vivrass/virtus-group/README.md

 # Virtus.group

-The idea of this gem is to define groups over virtus attributes.
+The idea of this gem is to define groups over Virtus attributes.
 Which is especially useful when you are working with [form objects](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/).

 ## Installation